cloudant-labs/graphdb-slate/source/includes/api/_cloudant_query.md

 ### Working with indexes

-Cloudant endpoints can be used to create, list, update, and delete indexes in a database and to query data using these indexes.
+Cloudant endpoints can be used to create, list, update, and delete indexes in a database, and to query data using these indexes.

 A list of the available methods and endpoints is provided below: